-Real estate crowdfunding has been on the rise in recent years, because it gives investors an opportunity to participate in complex property investments, including especially commercial real estate, with very little money up front.
+Real estate crowdfunding has been on the rise in recent years, because it gives investors opportunities to participate in complex property investments, especially commercial real estate, with very little money upfront.
 And since commercial real estate is one of the most time-honored ways the rich build wealth, they’ve opened up an entire investment segment to the average person.

 Which is the best between the two?
 It may simply come down to your own personal preferences.